Contribution to Ophthalmology

 Santen has developed and been marketing Verkazia, a cyclosporine ophthalmic emulsion for VKC, which features a long-time stay on the ocular surface and improved corneal absorption based on Santen's proprietary cationic nanoemulsion technology.

-As of April 2024, Santen has obtained approval for Verkazia in more than 10 countries in Asia, including China, and other regions.
+Santen has obtained approval for Verkazia in a broad range of countries across the EU, Asia - including China - and other regions.
 To remove the limitations imposed by VKC on the activities of young patients around the world and help them return to as comfortable a daily life as possible, we are doing our best to facilitate the supply of this product.

 jCell, a Cell Therapy Targeting Retinitis Pigmentosa